fastlane/docs/docs/best-practices/continuous-integration.md

 All other actions interacting with Apple's APIs do not accept application specific passwords.

 As your CI machine will not be able to prompt you for your two-factor authentication or two-step verification information, you need to generate a login session for Apple ID in advance.
-You can get on your local machine this by running:
+You can generate one on your local machine by running:

 ```
 fastlane spaceauth -u user@email.com